 GINA has added an important addition to the resources that we offer to assist practitioners treating patients with asthma.
-A new Pocket Guide, “Diagnosis and Management of Difficult-to-treat and Severe Asthma in adolescent and adult patients” is now available on the GINA website, www.ginasthma.org, and print copies may be ordered via the “Contact Us” form on the website.
+A new Pocket Guide, “Diagnosis and Management of Difficult-to-treat and Severe Asthma in adolescent and adult patients” is now available on the GINA website, www.ginasthma-staging.c0db7pcn-liquidwebsites.com, and print copies may be ordered via the “Contact Us” form on the website.
 Embracing the issue of severe asthma was a critical goal for the GINA Board of Directors and Science Committee, as their mission remains focused on maximizing benefit for patients with asthma whilst minimizing healthcare provider burden.2018 Difficult-to-treat and Severe Asthma — Free Download for Personal Use 2018 Difficult-to-treat and Severe Asthma — Purchase the E-Reader Version

 Prof. Helen Reddel, Chair of the GINA Science Committee and a research leader at the Woolcock Institute of Medical Research in Sydney, Australia, stated “Difficult-to-treat and severe asthma are high priority issues because of the physical, emotional and financial burden for patients and their families, and the impact on primary and specialist healthcare systems.
 Clinicians in both low and high income countries need practical advice about how to assess and treat patients for whom conventional asthma therapies don’t seem to be working, and about how treatment strategies, including biologic therapies if available, can be implemented into patient care.”